Current car projects:

-You might be familiar with Pati through El Camino College where she teaches auto body, or through her shop, Rosie’s Great Body and Paint , or through the free Girls in the Garage seminars she hosts one Saturday a month–something the Gasoline Girls have participated in from the beginning.
-She’s been doing bodywork and paint for almost 20 years, but never had much patience for engines.
+You might be familiar with Pati through El Camino College where she teaches auto body, or through her shop, Rosie’s Great Body and Paint, or through the free Girls in the Garage seminars she hosts—something the Gasoline Girls have participated in from the beginning.
+She’s been doing bodywork and paint for over 20 years, but never had much patience for engines.
 Consequently she has five project cars and none of them run worth a dang!
 She’s hoping that some friendly Gasoline Girl competition will get her motivated to finish the projects.
-Her gorgeous Chrysler New Yorker is on the road, and has made it to several Gasoline Girl events, with many more to come!
+Her gorgeous Chrysler New Yorker is on the road and generally what she uses as her daily.

 I used to have just one love, but now I work to keep SEVEN happy!
 I can’t choose- they each have their own distinct look and personality, are good for different things depending on what mood I’m in or where I want to go… how can a girl be expected to stop at just one when there are just so many out there?